anr-bmbf-pivot/draft-lenders-core-coap-dtls-svcb/draft-lenders-core-coap-dtls-svcb.md

 For CoAP over TLS an ALPN ID was defined as "coaps" in {{-coap-tcp}}.
-As it is not advisable to re-use the same ALPN ID for a different transport layer, an ALPN for CoAP over DTLS is also registered in {{iana}}.
+As it is not advisable to re-use the same ALPN ID for a different transport layer, an ALPN for CoAP over DTLS is registered in {{iana}}.

-ALPN ID values have no fixed length.
+ALPN ID values have variable length.
-A short value ("co") is allocated for CoAP over DTLS.
-This can avoid fragmentation of Client Hello and Server Hello messages in constrained networks with link-layer fragmentation, such as 6LoWPAN {{-6lo}}.
+Here, a short value ("co") is allocated for CoAP over DTLS, as this can avoid fragmentation of Client Hello and Server Hello messages in constrained networks with link-layer fragmentation, such as 6LoWPAN {{-6lo}}.

 To discover CoAP services that secure their messages with TLS or DTLS, ALPN IDs "coaps" and "co" can be used respectively in the same manner as for any other service secured with transport layer security, as